1913 Portland Heights Landmark Updated for Modern Living

 The original bath was updated with sea-hued walls, a wall-hung, salvaged sink, remnant glass mosaic backsplash tile and a hand-painted wall mural.
 The original wainscot and a stained-glass window were refurbished.

 The basement was fully remodeled, taking it from a dark storage space to a well-lit, subterranean living room.
-Walls are paneled in wind-fallen, custom-milled and routed wood by Versatile Wood Products.
+Walls are paneled in wind-fallen, custom-milled and routed wood by Arciform.
 Floors are exposed concrete while ductwork is clad in corrugated sheet metal, combining to give an industrial, loft-like feel.

 The open plan family room has a lounging corner with a daybed, perfect for guests, naps or reading.
 A sound-dampening “music area” has sliding barn doors to enclose the space.
 The bathroom makes the most of its footprint with a large shower, separate WC and a laundry area concealed by a barn door.